Bicycling through the Minneapolis suburbs

 Minnesota River Bluffs LRT Regional Trail: Formerly known as the Southwest LRT southern corridor, this trail heads 11˝ miles to

 Chanhassen, descending to the Minnesota River valley through Minnetonka and Eden Prairie.

 The trailhead is at the Depot Coffeehouse in Hopkins, at the southeast corner of Excelsior Boulevard and Minnesota 169.

 The trails also connect to many regional trails in Three Rivers Park District.
 For a guide to parks and trails, call 763-559-9000.

 Connecting trails from Minneapolis

-The very popular 5˝-mile Midtown Greenway, operated by a nonprofit coalition, cuts across south Minneapolis from the Mississippi River to Lake Calhoun.
+The very popular 5˝-mile Midtown Greenway, operated by a nonprofit coalition, cuts across south Minneapolis from the Mississippi River to Bde Maka Ska.
 It is paved and uses an above-street railroad trestle from the river through the Seward neighborhood, paralleling 27th Street.

 © Beth Gauper

 On the Luce Line State Trail, a bicyclist passes Oak Lake near Watertown.